openstack-archive/fuel-plugin-scaleio/doc/content/introduction.rst

 ========================= ===============
 Requirement               Version/Comment
 ========================= ===============
-Fuel                      6.1
+Mirantis OpenStack        6.1
 ========================= ===============

 * This plugin will deploy an EMC ScaleIO 1.32 cluster on the available nodes and replace the default OpenStack volume backend by ScaleIO.
+* A minimum of 3 Controller nodes and 1 Compute node are required.

 Limitations
 -----------

-ScaleIO 1.32 does not support Ubuntu.
-Therefore, as Mirantis 7.0 only supports Ubuntu, this plugin is only compatible with Mirantis 6.1 with CentOS.
+Currently, this plugin is **only** compatible with Mirantis OpenStack 6.1 and CentOS 6.5 as the base OS.